-Please see an academic advisor, program professor, or the department chair for details if you're interested in a career as an automotive service technician.
+Please see the department chair, a program professor or an academic advisor for details if you're interested in a career as an automotive service technician.

 Marketable skills for this award include: analytical/quantitative skills, critical thinking, customer service, problem solving, self-starter and technical skills.